 - Freeze-dried food

 Note: Not all foods are oxygen sensitive.
-For example, whole grains, peas, and beans aren’t too sensitive to oxygen.
+For example, whole grains, peas, and beans aren’t too oxygen-sensitive.
 If you plan on using the foods within 5 years, there won’t be too much difference in freshness regardless of whether you use an OA or not.

-However, oxygen absorbers do protect against pests and have other benefits like preserving nutrition.
-Since OAs are pretty cheap, I recommend using them with all dry foods you want to store for 12+ months.
+However, oxygen absorbers do protect against pests and have other benefits, like preserving nutrition.
+Since OAs are cheap, I recommend using them with all dry foods you want to store for 12+ months.

 Dehydrated Food with Oxygen Absorbers

 Most home-dehydrated fruits and veggies usually aren’t suitable for long-term storage.
 They simply contain too much moisture.
 If the moisture level is too high, you could even risk botulism poisoning (more on that below).

 To safely store dehydrated food with OAs, it must be so dry that it snaps when bent.
 Or, for round foods like corn or peas, it should shatter when pressed with a spoon.

 Nuts and Seeds with Oxygen Absorbers

 Storing nuts and seeds with oxygen absorbers will extend their shelf life.
 However, they will eventually become rancid because they contain so much oil.

 Most people put the shelf life of nuts/seeds with OAs at about 2 years.
 However, nuts and seeds can last longer than this, even when exposed to oxygen.
 The key is keeping the temperature and humidity low.

-*Granola also has a lot of oil in it and won’t store long-term.
+*Granola also has a lot of oil and won’t store long-term.

 Foods that Should NOT Be Stored with Oxygen Absorbers

 - Salt: Will become rock hard if stored with an OA

 - Sugar: It also will become rock hard; brown sugar also contains too much moisture for storage with OAs.
 Read how to store sugar for the long term.

-- Wet foods: Foods with moisture of 35% or more can grow botulism in airless environments.
+- Wet foods: Foods with 35% or more moisture can grow botulism in airless environments.
 It is recommended that foods stored with OAs have 10% or less moisture to play it safe.